jstredacted/jstredacted/README.md

 Hi I'm Justin!
-I'm an aspiring Data Scientist venturing into the world of GitHub.
+I'm an aspiring Junior AI Engineer studying Data Science venturing into the world of GitHub.

 <!---
 jstredacted/jstredacted is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.